 Main walls

-Repair category: 2

-Notes: There are sections of cracking, bossed and loose render.

-Windows, external doors and joinery

-Repair category: 2
+Repair category:

+Notes: No significant defects noted.

-Notes: Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Windows, external doors and joinery Repair category: 2 Notes: Seals have failed on some double glazed units resulting in a build-up of condensation between the panes.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.
-There are some loose seals around glazing.
-The front door off the Hallway's lock requires adjustment.
+Some window units require adjustment.
+There is rot to joinery at the base of the patio doors.